|

 was re-polished, some of the original polish had lifted, and the piece

-Just for fun this one.
+was waxed and returned to the delighted customer.
+The English Walnut Tripod Foot Just for fun this one.
 Working with wood you

 often find yourself executing the most bizarre projects.
 And if you have